csplib/csplib/Problems/prob080/specification.md

 The Blocked $n$-Queens problem was proposed by cite{blocked-queens} and used in ASP Competitions cite{asp-competition-07}.
-The problem was proved NP-Complete and #P-Complete by cite{nqueenscompletion}, and the same paper introduced a generator of ranodm instances.
+The problem was proved NP-Complete and #P-Complete by cite{nqueenscompletion}, and the same paper introduced a generator of random instances.